jarviscanada/jarvis_data_eng_MinhPhuongly/hadoop/README.md

   - Hive
     - Hive is developed by Facebook which provide an ability of converting Hive SQL (HQL) into jobs in a distributed file system with the help of an execution engine (MapReduce/Tez/Spark).
     - Managed table and External table are two types of tables in Hive.
 There is not much difference in performance between the two types.
 The main difference is when `DROP` a managed table, all its metadata and data files are deleted while the data files remain untouched in the External table.
     - Metastore and Execution engine are Hive services.
-Execution Engine provides features to execute HQL.
-Metastore stores metadata (schema, table name, partition, Serde, etc.) and data of managed tables.
+Execution Engine provides features to execute HQL into jobs to be performed in YARN.
+Metastore stores metadata (schema, table name, partition, Serde, etc.) and data of managed tables in a RDBMS of user's choice.
   - Zeppelin
     - Zeppelin provides a web interface to work with Hadoop.
 It allows writing executing and storing the commands in `Notebook`, which can be edited and re-used.
     - The `Notebook` organizes tasks in `paragraphs` and can be executed using `interpreters`.
 Users can configure their own `interpreter` in Zeppelin and use it in a `paragraph` by placing the `%interpreter_name` command above the code block.